Mochimochi07/Readme/FAQ/FAQS.md

 I learn physics everyday using C++ because it has a huge component to IOT and modernization.
 Learning Physics is highly beneficial because we know how to make things done using proper calculations.
 Well lets just say that when we learn physics we will understand the principles of how thinngs work around us.

+•Are there other programming languages?

+>Well, there are tons of programming languages i currently learn and you cant see it here by the way.
+Just data privacy. i post other things here like in golang and javascript PUBLICLY knowing that here are already existing templates for those things. and i dont post things publicly where people can sell it easily. the ideas came from my curiosity while i do my thing through hardwork.